 Variance Analysis in Project Management

 PMBOK 5th edition identifies variance analysis as one of the eleven analytical techniques.
-It is an effective tool to control the following aspects of project performance.
+It is an effective tool to control various aspects of project performance such as scope, schedule, cost and risk.

 Most of the projects suffer from frequent changes to project scope.
 At times project teams fail to control changes and consequently fail to ascertain impact of changes.
 Such uncontrolled expansion of project scope, without adjustments to schedule, budget, risks, and resources is known as scope creep.